Cooper eases restrictions further in new executive order set to start March 26 at 5 p.m., lifts alcohol curfew

 The new order allows restaurants, breweries and wineries, amusement parks, gyms and polls to have 75 percent capacity with 100 percent outdoor capacity.

-Conference centers, bars, sports arenas, movie theaters and other live performance venues will be allowed to have 50 percent capacity with safety protocols — like mask wearing and social distancing — in place.
+Conference centers, bars, sports arenas and other live performance venues will be allowed to have 50 percent capacity with safety protocols — like mask wearing and social distancing — in place.
 The 11 p.m. curfew for alcohol sales is also ended in the new order.
 The sports arena capacity includes high school sports venues.

 Museums, aquariums, retail businesses and shops as well as barbers, salons and personal care businesses can open up at 100 percent.